TomUjvari/CssLib/README.md

 ## How to use
 It is highly recommended you put the entire page content into a div with the `wrapper` class.
-Here's a rundown of how to use the included classes:
+Here's a rundown of how to use the included classes. unless specified otherwise, all classes are meant to be applied to `div` elements.

 ### Positioning
 You can position a div's children by adding the following classes to the container: